 In the last blog, we talked about the metal Vanadium.
 It would be unfair now to move on without talking about its close pal, Titanium.
-If Vanadium was named after a Norse Goddess, Titanium was named after Titans, Roman Gods, who were known for their giant-like appearance and their whiteness – yes, you read it right! – the Greek root of the word ‘Titan’ actually means white clay and so the literal meaning of Titan is ‘made or coated with white clay’.
+If Vanadium was named after a Norse Goddess, Titanium was named after Titans, Roman gods, who were known for their giant-like appearance and their whiteness – yes, you read it right! – the Greek root of the word ‘Titan’ actually means white clay and so the literal meaning of Titan is ‘made or coated with white clay’.
 So just like the Gods it was named after, Titanium is strong, light and white.

 Titanium is as strong as steel but just half its weight.
 It is highly durable and corrosion resistant.
 For their strength and lightness titanium alloys find varied applications in the manufacture of defence and aerospace vehicles, ships, medical, sports equipment, and even fashion jewellery.
 This has earned Titanium the tags ‘space-age metal’ and ‘marine metal’.
 While steel is as strong as Titanium, it is a tad too heavy.
 Aluminium is lighter than Titanium but not corrosion resistant.
 The unique combination of high strength, light weight, high corrosion resistance, high melting point, and inertness make Titanium, unlike any other metal.
 So the Geological Survey of Survey in its report on Titanium has affirmed that there are no completely satisfactory substitutes for it.